 This vast complex from here the Emperor also ruled the Roman Empire spread over an area of around 200 acres, of which about 100 acres can be currently visited.

-When they say “All Roads lead to Rome” what comes to mind is Via Appia Antica (the Ancient Appian Way) that was regarded in ancient Rome as the Queen of the Long Roads (Appia longarum… regina viarum) connecting Rome (beginning near Circus Maximus) to Brindisi (in the heel of the Italian peninsula in the Apulia region) making it a strategic road for troops and military supplies to reach other regions south east.
+When they say “All Roads lead to Rome” what comes to mind is Via Appia Antica (the Ancient Appian Way) which was regarded in ancient Rome as the Queen of the Long Roads (Appia longarum… regina viarum) connecting Rome (beginning near Circus Maximus) to Brindisi (in the heel of the Italian peninsula in the Apulia region) making it a strategic road for troops and military supplies to reach other regions southeast.

 Built in 312 BC during the Samnite Wars and taking the name of the person who built it, the Roman censor Appio Claudio Cieco, this is the best preserved on the great ancient Roman roads.
 Road construction began with a leveled dirt surface covered with small stones and mortar, then gravel, and then topped with fight fitting interlocking stones to create a smooth flat surface.